 When to Use Cerenia for Cats

-Cerenia should be used in the event that your cat has nausea or symptoms of motion sickness.
+Cerenia should be used as the prevention of vomiting due to motion symptoms of nausea due to motion sickness.
 There are parameters that you should follow in terms of the doses of Cerenia and how often you should give them the medication for their vomiting.
 Cerenia is a medication that you must only use in a specific, appropriate situations with close attention to prescribing information.

-According to the drug’s official website, Cerenia is an effective solution for vomiting, and it happens to also be the only FDA-approved treatment for vomiting in cats.
+According to the drug’s official website, Cerenia is an effective solution for vomiting, and it happens to also be the only FDA-approved treatment for vomiting in dogs.
 Sometimes, vomiting is the problem in and of itself, and in these cases, the vomiting can be treated with Cerenia.
-In other cases, vomiting is merely a symptom of something more.
-But Cerenia can still help with the situation by ceasing the vomiting and allowing the vet to determine what’s lying underneath the surface.
+In other cases, vomiting due to motion is merely a symptom of something more.
+But Cerenia can still help with the situation by ceasing the vomiting in cats and allowing the vet to determine what’s lying underneath the surface.

-Keep an eye out for the following situations seeing as they are directly related to Cerenia for cats:
+Keep an eye out for the following situations seeing as they are directly related to Cerenia for dogs:

 - Low energy